What to do during an Evacuation

 - CLICK HERE for an evacuation map for the CSUF-Irvine Campus.

-- WAIT - Why CAN'T I go to the Quad?
-Envision this bucket [https://www.youtube.com/watch?v=GzTD2kj4v4Y] as the Quad.
+Why CAN'T I go to the Quad?
+Envision a bucket being filled with sand as the Quad.
 If people from McCarthy Hall, Performing Arts, the Library, Humanities, Education Classroom and University Hall ALL decided to to go the Quad -- like the bucket -- it fills up quickly!
-And when it gets full -- THEN WHAT??
-Once the water or people start flowing in, it is nearly impossible to stop it and reverse the flow, creating a potentially dangerous situation.
+And when it gets full, it is nearly impossible to stop and reverse the flow, creating a potentially dangerous situation.
 So -- that's why the Quad is NOT an evacuation area.
 [Thanks, Lynn!]

 GENERALLY, Before an Evacuation...